petdance/jerkcode/expressions.md

     * Also not necessarily jerk-like, but may be underinformed and thereby pompous.

 * "Get a real OS"
     * "I know noting about your situation, and I either don't care to learn about the real bases of your problem, or feel intellectually threatened because I can't come up with a quick answer that makes me look good, so I'll demean you by pretending it's objectively stupid to be using the software you are using."

+* "white knighting"
+    * Used to disparage someone who stands up against the abusive language of others.

 # Random idea scraps